Popular Posts

 • Shampoo at the bottom of the bottle: Add a little warm water and shake it up.
 Use extra quantities when washing hair until it is all used up. / Dilute and use as a laundry soap for lingerie or other delicates.

-• Stick deodorant: When the deodorant no longer rolls on as it should, i.e. the plastic parts become visible, there is still a large amount of usable product we are incline to throw away.
+• Stick deodorant: When the deodorant no longer rolls on as it should, i.e. the plastic parts become visible, there is still a large amount of usable product we are inclined to throw away.
 Smooth your finger tips over it to obtain the product and then spread it in the under-arm area.
 Wash your hands. / A popsicle stick can help you dig out even more.
 Spread with fingers as above.

 • Toothpaste: When you cannot squeeze anymore paste out of the tube, it is not necessarily all used up.
 Push all the paste to the dispenser end by rolling it up.
 Furthermore, use a sterile knife or pair of scissors to cut the end.
 For reasons of hygiene, allow only one person to dip his/her toothbrush into the remaining toothpaste until it is gone.
 (It could last a week!)